shervinea/cheatsheet-translation/tr/cheatsheet-unsupervised-learning.md

 **4. Jensen's inequality ― Let f be a convex function and X a random variable.
 We have the following inequality:**

-&#10230; Jensen eşitsizliği - Bir konveks fonksiyon ve X bir rastgele değişken olsun.
+&#10230; Jensen eşitsizliği - f bir konveks fonksiyon ve X bir rastgele değişken olsun.
 Aşağıdaki eşitsizliklerimiz:

 <br>